-The Sex in Science programme on the Genome Campus is a joint initiative of EMBL-EBI and the Wellcome Trust Sanger Institute.
-The programme generates discussion and raises awareness about issues traditionally facing women in science, and drives policy and practice changes to redress them.
+The Sex in Science programme, a joint initiative of the Wellcome Trust Sanger Institute and EMBL-EBI, generates discussion and raises awareness about issues traditionally facing women in science, and drives policy and practice changes to redress them.

-The Sex in Science programme was developed in 2011 by Dr Ele Zeggini.
-Its working group is comprised approximately 20 women and men from EMBL-EBI and the Wellcome Trust Sanger Institute.
+The Sex in Science programme, initiated in 2011 by Dr Ele Zeggini, comprises 20 members of staff from EMBL-EBI and the Wellcome Trust Sanger Institute.
+The programme aims to:

-- Explore and evaluate areas of partnership with other Institutes.
+- explore and evaluate areas of partnership in this area with other institutes;

 The directorates of the Sanger Institute and EMBL-EBI recognise that these objectives require long-term effort, and are firmly commited to supporting this work into the future.